 The following organizations have already adopted the new lease accounting standard as of December 15, 2018:

 - Not-for-profits with conduit bonds that are openly traded

 - Employee benefit plans that files financial statements with the SEC.

-- For all other organizations, the effective date is fiscal years beginning after December 15, 2020.
+For public non-profits, the effective date is fiscal years beginning after December 15, 2020.
+For non-public organizations, the effective date is fiscal years beginning after December 15, 2021.
 For example, if you are a privately held company with a fiscal year end of March 31, your Effective Date is March 31, 2021.

 Initial Application Date